We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 |Google Analytics||Not supported||Supported|

 Despite its limitations, the Wix free plan can work very well in certain contexts.
-If you need to create a simple for a birthday party, local event or anything else where there isn’t a budget for web design, then the Wix free plan offers a handy way to do this.
+If you need to create a simple website for a birthday party, local event or anything else where there isn’t a budget for web design, then the Wix free plan offers a handy way to do this.

 It also provides a very good way to try the platform out before committing to a paid-for plan.